Most businesses following shutdown order, others could face fines

 “The quicker we stay in place the quicker we can get back into our normal lives and back out into celebrating what makes our community great,” Steffens said.

 “We want the public to know that we’re going to work hard for you and we’re here for you.
-Don’t come there when it’s not necessary,” Apple said.
+Don’t make us come [to a call] when it’s not necessary,” Apple said.

 Apple is asking everyone to social distance and self-isolate during this time as his staff has taken an additional load on of other coronavirus related tasks.